 Interviewers want to see whether you’re a good team player or not by putting you in a position where you need to collaborate.

-Although many UX designers struggle to hand over projects to the developers, you can tell the interviewer that you’re willing to hand over tasks and would like to assist the developer team in order to achieve the best outcome.
+Although many UX designers struggle to hand over projects to the developers, you can tell the interviewer that you’re willing to hand over tasks and assist the developer team in achieving the best outcome.

 What would you do if you disagreed with your teammates’ opinions?